HunterPie/HunterPie-legacy/README.md

 ### More widgets and info to be added soon...

+### Uninstallation

+Just delete HunterPie folder.

 ## Bugs and suggestions
-If you find any bug or have and suggestion, please contact me on Discord (Haato#0704) or open a issue ticket [here](https://github.com/Haato3o/HunterPie/issues)
+If you find any bug or have any suggestion, please contact me on Discord (Haato#0704) or open an issue ticket [here](https://github.com/Haato3o/HunterPie/issues)

 ## Credits
 + [R00telement](https://github.com/r00telement) for his [SmartHunter](https://github.com/r00telement/SmartHunter) application that helped me finding the monsters health